Multifactor Screener in the 2000 NHIS Cancer Control Supplement (CCS)

 The Multifactor Screener may be useful to assess approximate intakes of fruits and vegetables, percentage energy from fat, and fiber.
 The screener asks respondents to report how frequently they consume foods in 16 categories.
 The screener also asks one question about the type of milk consumed.
 No portion size questions are asked.
 This screener does not attempt to assess total diet.

 The foods selected to compose the screener were identified through an analysis of USDA's 1994-96 Continuing Survey of Food Intakes of Individuals (CSFII), a nationally representative survey of the food intakes of the US population available from the USDA's Food Surveys Research Group.
-NCI's Risk Factor Monitoring and Methods Branch staff used stepwise regression to identify the food groups that would best predict the three dietary exposures.
+NCI's Risk Factor Assessment Branch staff used stepwise regression to identify the food groups that would best predict the three dietary exposures.
 Some of the foods in the screener predict all three exposures; some predict only one or two of the exposures.

 The questions for the Multifactor Screener are provided below in two formats: self-report and in-person interviewer-administered.